The Global Center for Species Survival is built upon a partnership and a commitment to conservation.

 That’s why the Indianapolis Zoo partnered with the world’s largest conservation organization – the International Union for Conservation of Nature (IUCN) – which connects thousands of dedicated individuals under the Species Survival Commission (SSC).

-The Global Center combines the expertise and resources of its partners to provide crucial capacity to support, connect and communicate the work of more than 10,500 conservationists joined together in the 167 Specialist Groups, Task Forces and Conservation Committees of the IUCN SSC.
+The Global Center combines the expertise and resources of its partners to provide crucial capacity to support, connect and communicate the work of more than 10,000 conservationists joined together in more than 180 Specialist Groups, Task Forces and Conservation Committees of the IUCN SSC.

 The mission of the Indianapolis Zoo is to protect nature and inspire people to care for our world.
 A critical component of the Zoo’s conservation mission is to promote sustainability.
 The Zoo tackles this mission on multiple fronts, including initiating and maintaining green practices and encouraging others to adopt a “greener” way of life through special programs and exhibit features at the Zoo, which help set a good example for sustaining a healthy environment in Indianapolis and beyond.